R0drigOO/tqs_113526/lab07/README.md

 # 7.1 Set up k6 tool
 d)
 - How long did the API call take?
+An average of 226ms
 - How many requests were made?
+Only 1 request were made
-- How many requests failed? (i.e., whose HTTP status code was not 200)
+- How many requests failed? (i.e., whose HTTP status code was not 200) 0 requests were made

 WARN[0000] There were unknown fields in the options exported in the script  error="json: unknown field \"interations\""
      execution: local